edameska/MusicAndMentalHealth/README.md

 ## 📌 Project Overview

 This project explores the relationship between music preferences and mental health using the **Music and Mental Health (MxMH)** dataset.
 Music is known to influence emotions, but the impact of specific genres on mental well-being is still not fully understood.
 This analysis aims to identify potential patterns between genre preferences and self-reported levels of anxiety, depression, and stress.
+You can view this project [here](https://coruscating-marshmallow-94c788.netlify.app/)

 ## 📂 Table of Contents